A Travel Price Comparison for Families, Couples, and Backpackers Paphos vs. Rhodes for Attractions, Food, Resorts, and Beaches

 How long in Paphos or Rhodes?

 In either Paphos or Rhodes, you'll find plenty of activities to fill your time.
-You can fill a similar amount of time in either place.
+In our opinion, Rhodes has more to see and do, so we recommend spending more time in Rhodes than Paphos.
+However, 3-5 days is a good amount of time to spend in either destination.

 • How many days in Paphos or Rhodes?
 Ideal Length of Stay